Yalancy0901/Online_Speech_therapist/README.md

 #### why we choose this project

 The main reason is that people visiting therapy centers for the first time they get pretty nervous and tend to fill the self assesment form with a pressure of others or in a dilemma.
-This leads to varying result and has a high chances of assigned to unrealated therapy.
+This leads to varying result and has a high chances of assigned to unrealated therapy.So we have designed a interface to address this challenge.

 and especially in India, most of the hospitals doesn't even have their website , so We thought to develop this project now for only speech therapies , in future we expand
     to multiple fields.